- Herpes simplex virus infections manifest as cold sores (on the face) and genital herpes (in the genital area).

 Patients with active lesions should have no contact with newborns, children with burns or eczema, or immunosuppressed patients.
 Consider caesarean section before the membranes rupture when primary or recurrent genital infections occur in late pregnancy, to minimise the risk of neonatal infection.

-Contact isolation is required for disseminated severe infections and for infected neonates because of the risk to other neonates or pregnant women.
+Cases of disseminated severe infection and cases in neonates should be managed in isolation under contact precautions because of the risks to other neonates or pregnant women.

 Patients should be fully screened for other sexually transmissible infections, including HIV infection, on their first presentation.